guibrazioli/digital-bank/README.md

 - Consult balance: shows the current balance of a specific account.
 - Consult limit: shows the available credit limit in a specific account.
 - Show Data: Displays all data for a specific account.
-- investment: allows you to make investments in shares of companies with real-time quotes.
+- investment: allows you to make investments in stocks of companies with real-time quotes.
 - Login: Allows you to login to an existing account by providing the account number and password.

 # Requirements